2i2c-org/team-compass/practices/communication.md

 Currently, anyone who is interested can join the 2i2c Slack.
 Initially this is people that mentioned they would like to join via our blog post.
 Any Slack member is welcome to send an invite link to another person that would like to join.

-### Private vs. Public rooms in the Slack
+### Private and Public channels

+We try to keep the number of channels to a minimum, and only add new rooms if it really feels necessary (e.g. if we keep having "off topic" conversations about the same topic in one room).
 There are a mix of private and public rooms in the Slack.
 In general, conversations about projects, development, etc should be in public rooms. **Most conversation in the 2i2c Slack should be in public channels**.

-We'll create private rooms for a few specific topics that probably warrant private conversation.
+There are private channels for a few specific topics that probably warrant private conversation.
 By default, we'll start with:

-- `#partnerships` - to discuss new partnerships with 2i2c
-- `#recruiting` - to discuss hiring with 2i2c

-and eventually

-- `#sales` - to discuss new sales leads etc

-Conversation about more sensitive topics like *pursuing* collaborations, sales, etc should be in a private room until it's appropriate to start discussing in public channels.
-By default, all 2i2c staff, key volunteers, and founders will have access to all private rooms (it is only the "friends of 2i2c" and users that do not have access).

-### What rooms to use?

-We try to keep the number of rooms to a minimum, and only add new rooms if it really feels necessary (e.g. if we keep having "off topic" conversations about the same topic in one room).
-Over time, we can revisit the Slack rooms that we use, and add / prune as needed.

-### Bots

-We use the [GitHub bots](https://slack.github.com/) to track github issues that are relevant to Slack channels, and explore more integrations in the future.
-In general we should only use the bot to mirror comments if a repository is *obviously always relevant* to a channel.
-Otherwise, only mirror comments that are *tagged with a particular label* (e.g. `#recruiting`).
+- `#team-updates` - is for 2i2c team members to share information with one another about what they are up to
+- `#leads-and-partnerships` - is for discussing **prospective** collaborations, communities we may serve, or funding opportunities

+In addition, we may create private rooms on a short-term basis for specific events (such as discussing hiring a specific role).

 ## Taking time off